 Taken together this creates a “cauldron” situation which contributes to changing team dynamics adding more stress; everyone needs to keep this in mind and a little kindness goes a long way.
 Line managers should be making sure that no-one loses touch with the team, but some may need to be managed on an individual basis e.g. if returning to work after maternity leave in order to make the most of everyone’s talents, gifts and contributions.

 Being kind to yourself is essential.

-Getting outdoors for a walk; playing games online or with your family; curling up with a good book; cooking nice food; creating something – all of these are simple activities but that help you focus on NOW rather than worry about an uncertain future.
+Getting outdoors for a walk; playing games online or with your family; curling up with a good book; cooking nice food; creating something lovely; starting a new hobby – all of these are simple activities but that help you focus on NOW rather than worry about an uncertain future.